 - Lack of built-in app safety features or tracking oversight

-In many cases, companies had prior notice of concerning behavior and failed to take action.
+In many cases, companies had prior notice of concerning behavior by Uber and Lyft drivers and failed to take action.
 Our team investigates these failures and holds all responsible parties accountable.

 Legal Rights of Sexual Assault Survivors in New Jersey

-Under New Jersey law, survivors of sexual assault in rideshare incidents may:
+Under New Jersey law, survivors of sexual assault, including those who have experienced sexual abuse in rideshare incidents, may:

 - File a civil claim against the driver and potentially Uber or Lyft